Why Work for a Fortune 500 Employer

-Whether or not you worked at the corporate headquarters, you are involved in "leading edge" things, and your employer can afford to provide you with the latest and greatest technology.
+Whether or not you worked at the corporate headquarters, you are often involved in "leading edge" things, and your employer can afford to provide you with the latest and greatest technology.
 People are startled when I say that I've been using email since 1981, but that was how the company kept all 120,000 of us connected world-wide.
-It was extremely useful, and great fun, and we were at least 10 to 15 years ahead of most of the world.
+It was extremely useful, and great fun, and we were at least 10 years ahead of most of the world.